 The final bill for launching he new ship exceeded $125,000, and as a result the new ship needed to navigate some rough financial waters.
 To clear the debt to Boston General Ship & Engine Works and its owner, Carl Hedblom, ownership of the S.S.
 Mount Washington II was passed to the Hedblom family in 1941.
 The family owned and operated the company for the next thirty years, and it was during this time that the company grew in size with the addition of two smaller vessels, the M/V Sophie C. and M/V Doris E.

 The S.S.
 Mount Washington II has undergone many physical changes over the years.
 The two most significant were the ones that included changes to her designation.
 In 1946, a replacement of her steam engines with diesel rechristened her as "M/V Mount Washington".
 In 1982, the ship was cut down the center and an extra 25 feet was added to her length.
 In doing so, she was reclassified as official ship by maritime standards.
 Again she was rechristened, this time as "M/S Mount Washington".

 Full Speed Ahead

-The future looks bright for Mount Washington Cruises.
 Times have changed and so has the "Mount".
-What used to be basically a summer attraction now operates May through October, offering Daytime Scenic, Evening Dinner/Dance and Special Theme cruises.
+What used to be basically a summer attraction now operates May through October, offering narrated tours, dinner cruises, and special theme cruises.
 In 1987 a new home port facility was built at Weirs Beach.
-This new building included an on-shore kitchen, expanded gift shop and modern offices.
-For the past ten years the "Mount" has been owned and operated by local individuals.
+This new building included an on-shore kitchen, expanded gift shop and ticket office.